01Coolguy/Sorting-Visualizer_/README.md

 # Sorting Visualization
 ### This is a simple visualization project made using javascript
+It is a web page for visualizing a bunch of different sorting algorithm with (speed control and array size control)
 - Bubble Sort
 - Selection Sort
 - Insertion Sort